-The Group's Singapore office continued to focus on youth develop and participated in Student Internship Programme (SIP) organised by Polytechnic and Institute of Technical Education in 2021.
+The Group's Singapore office continued to focus on youth development and participated in Student Internship Programme organised by Polytechnic, Institute of Technical Education and Singapore Institute of Technology in 2022.
 The programme aims to provide industrial attachment to various companies as part of their diploma course requirements with a duration of 10 to 12 weeks.
 The students are provided with the opportunity to apply the concepts learnt into practicals under the guidance of the Group's employees.
-During the Reporting Period, 51 students participated in the programme.
+During the Reporting Period, 35 students participated in the programme.
 The Group will continue to look into engaging in more community events with donations and volunteer activities in the coming years.